Quarterback

-The quarterback (QB) is a position in gridiron football who are members of the offensive side of the ball and mostly line up directly behind the offensive line.
+The quarterback (QB) is a position in gridiron football who is a member of the offensive side of the ball and usually lines up directly behind the offensive line.
 In modern American football, the quarterback is usually considered the leader of the offense, and is often responsible for calling the play in the huddle.
 The quarterback also touches the ball on almost every offensive play, and is almost always the offensive player that throws forward passes.
 When the QB is tackled behind the line of scrimmage, it is called a sack.
 The position is also colloquially known as the "signal caller" and "field general".
-The quarterback is widely considered the most important position in American football, and one of the most important positions in all team sports.
+The quarterback is widely considered the most important position in American football, and one of the most important positions in American team sports.